Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    of exising media containers CMAF [[!MPEGCMAF]] is referenced.

-   A second interface referenced
+   A second interface referred
    as DASH and HLS ingest
    is included for ingest of media
-   streaming presentations to entities were
+   streaming presentations to entities where
    the media is not altered actively.
    A key idea of this part of the specification is to re-use
    the similarities of MPEG DASH [[!MPEGDASH]]